Bases Orgánicas

-Las Bases Orgánicas or the Organic Bases was the name given to the constitution of Mexico which came into effect in 1843.
+Bases Orgánicas (English: Organic Bases) was the name given to the constitution of Mexico which came into effect in 1843.
 It was the second and final constitution attempted during the Centralist Republic of Mexico, after the Siete Leyes.

 National instability had resulted in a coup which overthrew the presidency of Anastasio Bustamante at the end of 1841.
 The coup plotters led by Santa Anna had proclaimed the need for a new constitution, and held elections for a new constitutional congress.
-The newly elected congress however was not to the government’s liking and it was subsequently dissolved in a self-coup at the end of 1842.
+The newly elected congress however was not to the government's liking and it was subsequently dissolved in a self-coup at the end of 1842.
 A new government appointed a Council (Junta) of Notables that produced a new constitution on 12 June 1843.

 End of the Siete Leyes

 The Bases Orgánicas must be understood in the context of the nineteenth-century Mexican struggle between the conservative centralists and the liberal federalists.
 The first constitution of independent Mexico promulgated in 1824 was federalist.
 Subsequent political instability led to a new constitution in 1834, the Siete Leyes ("Seven Laws"), which marked the end of the First Mexican Republic and the beginning of the Centralist Republic of Mexico.

 The political instability that marked the First Mexican Republic continued well into era of the Centralist Republic.
 There were many attempts by states to break away from the more autocratic, centralist system, culminating in the secession of Yucatan and Texas.
 There were also many rebellions in favor of restoring the federalist system.
 By 1841, a new coup was brewing, with the aim of preserving the centralist system, but under a new constitution.